-Macha Nikolski and Géraldine Jean have devised a new combinatorial method for identifying super-blocks of syntenic segments, improving on and building a bridge between competing methods defined by Sankoff and by Bourque and Pevzner.
+This in turn has led to improvements in their method for identifying super-blocks of syntenic segments,[16] improving on and building a bridge between competing methods defined by Sankoff and by Bourque and Pevzner.
 Super-blocks represent the semantics of the ancestral architecture, and provide a piecewise approximation to this architecture that provides a reasonable upper bound on the sum of rearrangement distances between contemporary genomes and the theoretical median.
-Using in silico chromosomal painting in various sets of contemporary genomes, we identified common sets of markers, and used the algorithm to identify super-blocks.
-Comparisons with previously published data on placental mammals were used to validate the procedure, and new data from five genomes from the Kluyveromyces and related clades was analyzed.
-In the latter, 16 sets of 34-5 super-blocks were found; 29 super-blocks are common to all sets, and 6 can be resolved using a consensus procedure.
-Analysis of the composition of these super-blocks will prove informative.
+Super-blocks have been successfully identified for a range of species in the Hemiascomycetous yeasts, including five new genomes from the protoploid Saccharomycetacae.

 6.3.
-Computation of genome medians
+Computation of genome rearrangement trees